cmaureir/progra-alma/lectures/week8/lecture30.rst

 (2.9744236469268799, 134315513756484480L)
 >>>lpr.SET_OPT_SWITCH_PORT(8)

-As you can see, the methods that retrieve the monitor points all start with 'GET_', and the ones for control points with 'SET_'.
+As you can see, the methods that retrieve the monitor points all start with *GET_*, and the ones for control points with *SET_*.
 Use tab-completion and help(<function>) for further details:

 >>>help(lo20.SET_PHASE_VALS)
 Last but not least, you can also display the devices monitor points or the status information using the helper functions "monitor" and "status", for example: